I’ve stumbled onto something big. Pun completely intended.

 - 2 teaspoons cinnamon

 - Zest of 1 large orange (about 1 tablespoon zest)

 - 1 teaspoon freshly grated orange zest

 - 1 tablespoon milk

 - For the dough, whisk the warmed buttermilk and butter together in a large liquid measuring cup.
-Combine 4 cups of flour, sugar, yeast and salt together in a standing mixer fitted with dough hook (or you can use a large bowl and mix with a wooden spoon or electric handheld mixer).
+Combine 3 1/2 cups of flour, sugar, yeast and salt together in a standing mixer fitted with dough hook (or you can use a large bowl and mix with a wooden spoon or electric handheld mixer).
 With the mixer on low speed, add the buttermilk mixture and eggs and mix until the dough comes together, about 2 minutes.
 Increase the mixer to medium speed and knead the dough until it is smooth and elastic, about 10 minutes (knead for 15-18 minutes by hand).
-If after 5 minutes of kneading, the dough is still overly sticky, add 1/4 cup flour 1 tablespoon at a time until the dough clears the sides of the bowl but has a slight tacky feel when pressed between your fingertips.
+If after 5 minutes of kneading, the dough is still overly sticky, add a tablespoon or two of flour at a time until the dough clears the sides of the bowl but has a slight tacky feel when pressed between your fingertips.
 (See this tutorial for a visual.)

 - Place the dough in a large, lightly oiled bowl and cover the top tightly with plastic wrap.
 Let the dough rise in a warm place until doubled, around 2 to 2 ½ hours, depending on the warmth of your kitchen.

 - Meanwhile, combine the brown sugar, cinnamon and orange zest in a small bowl until well mixed and set aside.
 Spray 2 round 8-inch baking pans with cooking spray and set aside.